 Wanna see closer how this machine looks like?
 Glad to attach the video below that we took from Youtube.

-3. PM-25MV Benchtop Milling Machine
+3. PM-25MV Benchtop Milling Machine [Best Overall]

 The most noticeable thing about this machine is the brushless motor which is very quiet.
-Brushless motor is considered less noise because it generates no friction.
+It is considered less noise because it generates no friction.
 In addition, it produces less heat as well.
 This is an advantage if you concern noise pollution.
 For long milling, it should not disturb your happy family neighborhood.

 Basically, both PM-25MV and Jet JMD18 have the belt drive system to transfer the power from the motor to the spindle.
 If you open the cover, the motor and spindle of PM-25MV are directly belt-driven.
 There are only 2 pulleys.
 While Jet JMD-18 has 3 pulleys.